RSSNext/rsshub-docs/src/joinus/advanced/script-standard.md

 :::danger

 The v2 Route Standard is deprecated.
-All new routes should be following the [Create Route](/joinus/new-rss/start-code).
+All new routes should follow the [Create Route](/joinus/new-rss/start-code).

 :::